openHPI/codeocean/docs/LOCAL_SETUP_DEVCONTAINER.md

 # Devcontainer setup

 With the devcontainer-based setup, you won't need to (manually) install CodeOcean and all dependencies on your local instance.
 Instead, a Docker setup containing all requirements will be configured.

-The development environment is defined in the `.devcontainer` repository folder and will be applied when you open the project in a supported editor or IDE.
+You can either run a devcontainer locally (with Docker) or remotely (e.g., with GitHub Codespaces).
+In both cases, the development environment is defined in the `.devcontainer` repository folder and will be applied when you open the project in a supported editor or IDE.

 Please note that the devcontainer setup does not provide support for any Runner Management for executing code submissions.
 You can still use the devcontainer setup for everything else, but will need to set up a Runner Management separately if you want to execute code submissions.